Outsourcing Customer Service: 10 Best Practices

 1. Clearly Define Service Requirements

+If you’re looking for a partner to handle online chats, calls, or multi-channel support, ensure they provide these services.
 If needed, put extra time into establishing expectations and asking questions.
 Doing this helps prevent issues and eliminates performance standard issues down the line.

-2. Choose the Right Outsourcing Partner
+2. Choose the Best Outsourcing Match

 3. Establish Strong Communication Channels